dndubins/ATtiny84/CustomPWM/README.md

  | 20000 | 	400 | 	50 | 	6.2 | 	1.6 | 	0.4 |
  | 32767 | 	244.1 | 	30.5 | 	3.8 | 	1 | 	0.2 |

 A small application note is that according to the datasheet, you have to take care in sending 16-bit numbers to the registers.
 When writing to the registers, it does it in two goes, first the high-bit and then the low-bit.
-I am using the David Mellis version of the Attiny board manager, and his library takes care of it all in one line, so when I write (for example) ICR1=32000; it just works.
-However, if you are using a different build, consider heeding these instructions if you get wonky behaviour.
+I am using the David Mellis version of the Attiny board manager (https://github.com/damellis/attiny), and his library takes care of it all in one line, so when I write (for example) ICR1=32000; it just works.
+However, if you are using a different manager, consider heeding these instructions if you get wonky behaviour.
 I would suggest the following (doing the same for OCR1AH and OCR1AL):

 ```
 int ICR1n=32000;